imjustadudegamer/VoyagerSP-Android/README.md

 ## Known issues

-This port is 90% complete, but has yet to be fully play tested.
+This port is over 90% complete, but has yet to be fully play tested.
 Known issues:

-- **Save corruption is technically possible** — back up your saves; loads may occasionally fail or restore an inconsistent state.
+- **Save corruption is technically possible and retail PC elite force saves or not compatible - but might be in the future** — back up your saves; loads may occasionally fail or restore an inconsistent state.
 Most save specific isssues have been resolved, however latent bugs might still present themselves.
 - **Minor graphical and audio glitches** are still present.
 - **Character animations are not 100% accurate** yet.